naparuba/tanuki-www/content/pages/docs/agent/basics.md

 Slug: docs/agent/basics

-# Consul Agent
+# XXX Agent

-The Consul agent is the core process of Consul.
+The XXX agent is the core process of XXX.
 The agent maintains membership information, registers services, runs checks, responds to queries and more.
-The agent must run on every node that is part of a Consul cluster.
+The agent must run on every node that is part of a XXX cluster.

 Any Agent may run in one of two modes: client or server.
 A server node takes on the additional responsibility of being part of the [consensus quorum](#).